Every spring and autumn, southerners begin looking to the skies with dread. But it’s not some large bird they’re watching for, it’s the lovebug.

 In the Yard

 Tall grass and fallen leaves are primary draws for lovebugs, who use these conditions to shelter and feed their offspring.
-Be sure to keep the lawn mowed and remove any leaves or other debris.
+Keeping the lawn mowed and removing any leaves or other biological matter goes a long way towards prevention.

-Also, don’t run your lawn mower more than you need to, as the fumes will only attract more lovebugs.
+Also, don’t leave your lawn mower or other lawn equipment idling.
+The fumes will only attract more lovebugs.

 How to Remove Lovebugs From Your Car